 Toba Caldera Geopark

-Lake Toba is not only physically and culturally interesting but also geologically significant to the world.
-It is the place where the biggest eruption on earth occurred 74,000 years ago.
+The designation means that Lake Toba is not only physically and culturally interesting but also geologically significant to the world.
+It is the place where the biggest eruptions on earth within the last 2.5 million years.
 The explosion caused enormous casualties on the one hand but promoting tourism and the study of geology on another.
-Tourists have come from all over the world to see the biggest volcanic lake and feel the remarkable history.
+Tourists have come from all over the world to see the biggest volcanic lake and feel the remarkable history there.
 Right at the same place, the world also witnesses the history and distinctive culture of the people who have lived there for over 2,000 years (see People and Culture on Lake Toba.)
-This holistic attraction has convinced President Susilo Bambang Yudhoyono to designate Lake Toba as a geopark (under the name of “Toba Caldera Geopark”) since March 27, 2014.

-Garden of Eden 100 Geosite is the outcrop of the mudstone (metasediment) unit exposed on a waterfall cliff and aged 840,000 years at Porsea Geoarea.
-This geosite is in Lumban Rang Village, North Sionggang, Lumban Julu District, Toba Samosir, 1,100-1,750 meters (3,600-5,700) above sea level.
+Sixteen clusters of geosites regrouped more than 40 Toba Caldera geo-evidences.
+They include Sibaganding geosite, Garden of Eden 100 geosite, Basiha Stone-TB Silalahi geosite, and much more.
+For example, the Garden of Eden 100 Geosite is the outcrop of the mudstone (metasediment) unit exposed on a waterfall cliff and aged 840,000 years at Porsea Geoarea.
+This geosite is in Lumban Rang Village, North Sionggang, Lumban Julu District, Toba Samosir, 1,100-1,750 meters (3,600-5,700 ft) above sea level.
 The Garden of Eden 100 is also a nature park with a mission to preserve the forest around Lake Toba.
-To see what you can do and how to get there, click here.
+See the full list of the geosites here.